BradleyChatha/jcli/README.md

 In certain cases there may be a need for being able to gather and inspect the data of a command and its arguments, ideally in the same way
 JCLI is able to.

-JCLI exposes this via the `jaster.cli.infogen` package, which gathers all the JCLI-relevant details about a command and all of its recognised arguments.
+JCLI exposes this via the `jcli.infogen` package, which gathers all the JCLI-relevant details about a command and all of its recognised arguments.

 This information is available at compile-time, allowing for the usual meta-programming shenanigans that D allows.
 This is useful for those that want to build their own functionality on top of the several parts JCLI provides.